 In contrast, you will have 4-amp channels and 6 speakers in this scenario.
 Consequently, the connection is more complex.
 Wiring your speaker in series is a better option, but you may need to get the expected sound quality when listening to music.

-It’s easy to understand how to connect a 4-channel amplifier to 6 speakers in either series or parallel.
+It’s easy to understand to wire (amp to 6 audio speakers) in either series or parallel.
 You must, however, take specific safety measures into account for both methods.
 Make sure to wire speakers correctly for more outstanding sound quality so that you may enjoy listening to music without damaging your equipment.

 Remember that connecting speakers in series is the safest configuration.
 In any case, you still have the option to decide between the power benefits of a risky parallel connection and the security of a low-power series connection.
 However, if you have a 4-channel amp or buy a 6-channel amp, it is more suggested to utilize 4 speakers.